lpravda42/PythonDataIES_project/README.md

 conda activate Loan_prediction
 ```

+### Model training

-The script 'train.py' can be run inside the terminal using command
+The main python script for model training is 'train.py'.
+It can be run inside the terminal using command
 ```bash
 python train.py
 ```